duckduckgo/duckduckhack-docs/welcome/how-ias-work.md

 [`GreatestCommonFactor.pm`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/lib/DDG/Goodie/GreatestCommonFactor.pm) | A Perl file that specifies the query triggers and calculate the answer. | Perl files are placed in the [`zeroclickinfo-spice/lib/DDG/Goodie`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/lib/DDG/Goodie) directory.
 [`GreatestCommonFactor.t`](https://github.com/duckduckgo/zeroclickinfo-goodies/blob/master/t/GreatestCommonFactor.t) | A test file; it asserts that specific search queries will trigger (or not trigger) this Instant Answer, and what responses to expect | Test files are placed in the [`zeroclickinfo-goodies/t`](https://github.com/duckduckgo/zeroclickinfo-goodies/tree/master/t) directory.

-There is no need for frontend display files because this Goodie uses the simplest form of displaying results: [structured responses](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses).
+There is no need for front end display files because this Goodie uses the simplest form of displaying results: [structured responses](http://docs.duckduckhack.com/frontend-reference/setting-goodie-display.html#easy-structured-responses).

 ### Custom Goodie Display

-Your Goodie can also have a more sophisticated frontend response.
+Your Goodie can also have a more sophisticated front end response.
 The [BPMToMs](https://duck.co/ia/view/bpmto_ms) Goodie is a good example.
-It uses a [handlebars](http://handlebarsjs.com) html template and a css file to render and style the results:
+It uses a [handlebars](http://handlebarsjs.com) HTML template and a css file to render and style the results:

 ![BPM Goodie](http://docs.duckduckhack.com/assets/bpm_goodie_files.png)